Nirekron/Seema_Gang-LethalCompany/Seema/BepInEx/plugins/malco-Lategame_Upgrades/README.md

 ## API
 * Hunter
     * You can register your own items to the Hunter upgrade for them to spawn on enemy kills!
 Just follow the wiki page associated with ``Hunter API``.
-* Discombobulator
-    * You can manipulate the discombobulator feature to your liking such as altering the cooldown or attempt to trigger it.
-* Quantum Disruptor
-    * You can attempt to trigger the Quantum Disruptor's Revert Time feature when configurated for it.
-* Upgrades
-    * You can contribute towards an upgrade for some amount of value which is affected by the configured item progression multiplier
-    * You can trigger a rank up of an upgrade.

 ## Items/Commands moved to their own Mods
 - [Peeper](https://thunderstore.io/c/lethal-company/p/WhiteSpike/Peeper/)